ProjectBabbage/babbagecoin/docs/index.md

 ## Client

 The client allows you to easily interact with the chain.
-Through it, you can perform the following actions.
-- You can **create a new account**.
+It is available as a command line tool.
+Through it, you can **create a new account**.
 The client generates a new wallet with a new public/private key pair.
-- You can **transfer BBC from your account to another**.
-The client sends a new transaction to the master, who broadcasts it to every know nodes.
-- You can **query any balance**.
-The clients sends a request to the master.
+It is also possible to **transfer BBC from your account to another**.
+Under the hood, the client sends a new transaction to the master, who broadcasts it to every know nodes.
+Additionally, the client allows you to **query any balance** by sending the request to the master.

-The front end also allows you to look at the whole blockchain (block explorer), and to request some free BBC (faucet).
+The front end also has a **block explorer** functionality allowing you to look at the whole blockchain, and a **faucet** functionality to request free BBC.

 ## Verification

-protocol enforced
+The master verifies new blocks it adds to the blockchain.
+The protocol protects itself against various attacks and counterfeiting.

-TODO: describe all the verification that is done
+Here are the different verification done on the incoming blocks.
+- A new block is checked to respect the set difficulty.
+Without this check, an attacker could send a new block without providing a proof of work, easily earning the mining rewards.
+- A new block is checked to have exactly one reward transaction, and that this reward transaction's amount to be equal to the fixed amount per block.
+This is done to prevent miners from gaining more than what is set by the protocol.
+- A new block is checked to not have transactions already validated.
+This is done to prevent a transaction to be replayed (potentially over and over).
+- A new block should contain a hash to a previous block.
+This is done to ensure that blocks cannot be added in between other blocks after the fact.
+- A new block should have an height one higher than its previous block.
+Height is used as an easy way to discrimate blocks that should be discarded.
+Without this check, an attacker could mine a block with high height, and no other fair miner could add to the blockchain.
+- Transactions from a new block should have a correct signature.
+The signature of the transaction is checked against the public key of the sender of the transaction.
+This is done to prevent an attacker from forging a transaction from an account other than is own.